First things first: what is the Wuhan virus?

 Singapore moved its disease outbreak response up a level to Orange on Friday (Feb 7) as the coronavirus spread further within the country, with three new cases announced of unknown origin, including a junior college teacher.

 The emphasis will now be on “aggressively trying to stop or limit further spread”, according to the Ministry of Health’s (MOH) pandemic readiness and preparedness plan.
 Code Orange is one step below Red, which signifies an out-of-control pandemic.

 The first case in Singapore was confirmed on January 23.
-Over the past week, more cases were confirmed and on February 1, the government confirmed two new confirmed cases of coronavirus in Singapore, bringing the total confirmed cases to 18.
-Sixteen of the cases are Chinese nationals from Wuhan, while two are Singaporeans who were recently evacuated from Wuhan.
+In the first week-and-a-half, Sixteen of the cases were Chinese nationals from Wuhan, while two are Singaporeans who were evacuated from Wuhan.
 They were asymptomatic before the flight and were found to have developed a fever upon arrival at Changi Airport.

 Since then, there has been new cases, including locally-transmitted cases.
 The locally-transmitted cases involve two people who work at a shop that a tour group of China had went two, and a tour guide for the group.
 A domestic helper of one of the cases was also tested positive.
 A six-month-old baby, the child of one of the workers of the shop, was also found to be infected.

 At the time of writing, 78 people have been discharged and out of the 30 active cases, six are in critical condition.

 Fifteen travellers have been refused entry into Singapore in the 13 hours since travel restrictions on those who with recent travel history to China kicked in late on Feb 1.